 The SP-KMS puts the public key certificate in the STI-CR.

-After initially retrieving the certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates to keep the server functional and its credentials up-to-date as described in Clause 6.3.8.
+After initially retrieving the STI Certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates to keep the server functional and its credentials up-to-date as described in Clause 6.3.8.

 STI-PA Account Registration & Service Provider Authorization

-The authorization model for SHAKEN assumes there is a single authorized STI-PA chosen by the STI-GA.
+The authorization model for SHAKEN assumes there is at least one authorized STI-PA chosen by the STI-GA.

-As identified in Clause 5.2.3, while the criteria by which a Service Provider is authorized to serve in the role is out of scope of this document, an interface to the STI-PA from the SP is required to determine if a specific Service Provider is allowed to assert and digitally sign the Caller ID associated with the originating telephone number of telephone calls initiated on the VoIP telephone network.
+As identified in Clause 5.2.3, while the criteria by which a Service Provider is eligible to serve in the role is out of scope of this document, an interface to the STI-PA from the SP is required to determine if a specific Service Provider is allowed to assert and digitally sign the Caller ID associated with the originating telephone number of calls initiated on the VoIP network.
 A verification and validation process shall be followed by the STI-PA to provide a secure set of credentials (e.g., username and password combined with other secure two-factor access security techniques) to allow the SP to access a management portal for the STI-PA set of services.

 This management portal will be specified by the STI-PA, but should allow Service Providers to input Service Provider-specific configuration details such as the following: